Car groomer's shopping sprees on customers' credit cards

 Her previous dishonesty offending was described as relatively minor and largely historic, last occurring about eight years ago.

-Judge Crayton said that one of the victim's was in attendance in the public gallery and the harm that was caused by Chitty's offending was very clear.
+Judge Crayton said that one of the victims was in attendance in the public gallery and the harm caused by Chitty's offending was very clear.

 "It is emotional, physical and financial harm.
 It's the type of harm that keeps people awake at night, alters their lives and their patterns of behaviour," the Judge said.